Abstract A brief summary at the beginning of a research article.

 Certificate of student status is an official document that the student can use to prove that they have registered as present at the university.
 Another name for the document is ‘certificate of attendance’.

 Course is an object of studies referred to in the faculty’s degree requirements or the curriculum.
-The scope of a course is expressed in ECTS credits.
-See also Section 20 of the Degree Regulations.

 Study module is broader than a course, and it may be comprised of several courses.